♫ Listening to: The Girl Doesn't Get It by Belle & Sebastian ♫

 Vegan Mini Wreath Cake Frosting Ingredients

-- ¼ cup organic earth balance or vegan butter
+- ¼ cup organic earth balance or any vegan butter*

 - ¼ cup organic palm shortening*